-Jaime Augusto Zobel de Ayala Vice Chairman
+Jaime Augusto Zobel de Ayala

+Vice Chairman

 Inclusive Dates of Election July 2019 - September 2022

-- → Director of Ayala Corporation since May 1987 - → Chairman of Ayala Corporation since April 2006 and served as its Chief Executive Officer from 2006 to April 2021 - → Chairman of Globe Telecom, Inc., Ayala Land, Inc. and Bank of the Philippine Islands - → Director of Temasek Holdings (Private) Limited and a member of the JP Morgan International Council, JP Morgan Asia Pacific Council, and Mitsubishi Corporation International Advisory Council - → Recognized as a United Nations Sustainable Development Goals Pioneer in 2017 by the UN Global Compact for his work in sustainable business strategy and operations.
-The first recipient of the award from the Philippines, he was one of 10 individuals recognized for championing sustainability and the pursuit of the 17 SDGs in business. - → Master of Business Administration from the Harvard Graduate School of Business - → B.A. in Economics from Harvard College, graduating cum laude
+inclusive Dales of Election July 2019 - September 2022 Length of Service 4 years Professional Qualification ightarrow Director of Ayala Corporation since May 1987 ightarrow Chairman of Ayala Corporation since April 2006 and served as its Chief Executive Officer from 2006 to April 2021 $\rightarrow~$ Chairman of Globe Telecom, Inc., Ayala Land, Inc. and Bank of the Philippine Islands ightarrow Director of Temasek Holdings (Private) Limited and a member of the JP Morgan International Council, JP Morgan Asia Pacific Council, and Mitsubishi Corporation International Advisory Council ightarrow Recognized as a United Nations Sustainable Development Goals Pioneer in 2017 by the UN Global Compact for his work in sustainable business strategy and operations.
+The first recipient of the award from the Philippines, he was one of 10 individuals recognized for championing sustainability and the pursuit of the 17 SDGs in business. ightarrow Master of Business Administration from the Harvard Graduate School of Business

+$\rightarrow$ B.A. in Economics from Harvard College, graduating cum laude